 External Ids for PIP5K1A Gene

 GeneCards Summary for PIP5K1A Gene

-PIP5K1A (Phosphatidylinositol-4-Phosphate 5-Kinase, Type I, Alpha) is a Protein Coding gene.
-Among its related pathways are Regulation of actin cytoskeleton and Regulation of actin cytoskeleton.
-GO annotations related to this gene include kinase binding and 1-phosphatidylinositol-4-phosphate 5-kinase activity.
-An important paralog of this gene is PIP5KL1.
+PIP5K1A (Phosphatidylinositol-4-Phosphate 5-Kinase Type 1 Alpha) is a Protein Coding gene.
+Among its related pathways are RET signaling and RhoA signaling pathway.
+Gene Ontology (GO) annotations related to this gene include kinase binding and 1-phosphatidylinositol-4-phosphate 5-kinase activity.
+An important paralog of this gene is PIP5K1C.

 UniProtKB/Swiss-Prot for PIP5K1A Gene